handrinp/happiness/README.rst

 Previously, much of this work was done using various versions of Maple mathematics software.
 This project is a rewriting of the original Maple code into the Sage/Python programming language.
+This currently consists of two
+phases:

+1. Convert all Maple functions verbatim (same names and functionalities).
+This will aid in understanding what exactly the code is doing and ease the transition for past researchers.

+2. Object orient the SageMath code.
+This will most likely require most code to be rewritten from scratch.

 ============================================================================